Build your own autopilot

 Rudder Sensor

 A rudder sensor greatly improves steering precision (~50% fewer corrections).
 GPIO39 (VN) reads 0–3.3V from a potentiometer or hall sensor.
+It doesnt matter if your sensor only has a 1 volt range.
 Configure left/middle/right in the app for calibration.
 Example sensor: https://www.jovialmarine.com/en/shop/rudder-sensor-5